srobinson/a11y-tutorials/src/layout/index.md

 ### Grids as lists

 If items belong thematically to a set, the standard is to mark them up as a list.
 Doing so fulfills [WCAG 1.3.1 Info and Relationships](https://www.w3.org/TR/WCAG20/#content-structure-separation).
 Lists are identified by assistive technologies, and their items are enumerated.
 Many screen readers also provide shortcuts to traverse list items, such as [the <kbd>i</kbd> key in NVDA](https://webaim.org/resources/shortcuts/nvda).

-A grid of scheduled programmes can be considered a thematic set, because each item is of the class "programme".
+A grid of scheduled programmes can be considered a thematic set, because each item is of the class 'programme'.

 ```html
 <ul class="gel-layout">